SamD-1998/Biphoton_entanglement/README.md

 ## 🙌 Acknowledgments

 This work was supported by the National Science Foundation (CHE-2404788) and the Robert A. Welch Foundation (E-1337).

+## 📝 Citing this Work

+If you use this code or theoretical framework in your research, please cite it using the citation metadata provided in the [`CITATION.cff`](./CITATION.cff) file.

+You can also use the “Cite this repository” button on the top-right of this GitHub page to get a formatted citation in BibTeX, APA, or other styles.